A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Numerical results

-Note that AS-SNK can be seen as a generalisation of the Nicolaides coarse space for the Poisson problem~\cite{nicolaides1987deflation} to the positive Maxwell system.
+Note that AS-SNK can be seen as a generalisation of the Nicolaides coarse space for the Poisson problem \cite{nicolaides1987deflation} to the positive Maxwell system.
 Indeed, for a Poisson problem, the near-kernel is made of constant functions and the Nicolaides coarse space consists in splitting it amongst the subdomains and multiplying each local component by the partition of unity (PoU).
-For a (convex) positive Maxwell problem, the near-kernel is made of the gradient of functions and the SNK coarse space also splits this amongst the subdomains and multiplies by the PoU, hence the name SNK.
-The corresponding theory can be found in~\cite{liang:2023:sharp} for a convex domain.
+For a positive Maxwell problem in trivial topology, the near-kernel is made of the gradients of $H^1$ functions and the SNK coarse space also splits this amongst the subdomains and multiplies by the PoU, hence the name SNK.
+Theoretical results can be found in \cite{liang2021preconditioners,liang:2023:sharp} and references therein.
 The AS-SNK-GenEO approach is the full two-level preconditioner $M^{-1}_{AS,2}$ with the GenEO-enriched coarse space we have designed and analysed in this work.
 For comparison, we also report iteration counts for the latter two variants of the two-level preconditioner listed above which are not covered by our theory: AS-NK and AS-NK-GenEO.
-In each table exhibiting scalability results, we report the number of unknowns (dofs) of the linear system, the size of the ``global'' near-kernel (NK), the size of the split near-kernel (SNK) and the number of GenEO eigenvectors entering the coarse space.
+In each table exhibiting scalability results, we report the number of unknowns (dofs) of the linear system, the size of the ``global'' near-kernel (NK), the size of the split near-kernel (SNK), and the global number of GenEO eigenvectors entering the coarse space.